OSUDSL/pydre/docs/tutorial/installation.md

 title: "Installation Guide"
 ---

 Pydre is a Python package that can be installed using a Python package manager.
-While pip works, we recommend using *uv* for a more robust and isolated environment.
+While pip works, we recommend using `uv` for a more robust and isolated environment.

-# Set up a new Pydre project directory with *uv*
+# Set up a new Pydre project directory with `uv`

-## 1. Install UV
+## 1. Install `uv`

 Follow the instructions at [uv's official website](https://docs.astral.sh/uv/) to install it on your system.
 You will likely need to restart your terminal after installation.